 The goal of taxing employers’ large group plans where premiums exceed a certain threshold is to discourage plan design that is overly generous on what is covered, encouraging higher utilization without corresponding better outcomes.
 For example, if an insurer covers MRIs in all situations, it will cost more for that policy and there will be higher utilization of MRIs.
 However, there isn’t medical evidence that MRIs are indicated to produce a higher rate of diagnosis than cheaper and more conventional methods.

 Another example: in vitro fertilization.
 In the past, some higher cost and executive health plans have covered the full cost of IVF, which has an average per cycle cost of $12,400.
 In most states, IVF is an elective procedure with no state requirement for coverage.
 By including it as a benefit, the insurer can hike the premium cost accordingly.
-The Center on Budget and Policy Priorities cites two different examples of these plans: the Goldman-Sachs executive medical and dental program:

 A plan reported in the Boston Globe.